raspberrypilearning/solar-system-simulator/en/quiz1/question_1.md

 ## Reflection

-Well done, you've made a model of our Solar System!
+Well done, you've made a model of our solar system!
 Now it's time to reflect — reflecting is an important part of learning because it helps make new connections in your brain.

 Answer the three questions below to reflect on what you've learnt.